 In 1991 I established Bnei Baruch, a group of Kabbalah students that implements the legacy of Baal HaSulam and Rabash on a day-to-day basis.
 Bnei Baruch has become an extensive international organization with thousands of students the world over.
 Today, the members of Bnei Baruch research, study, and circulate the wisdom of Kabbalah.

-We publish the paper Kabbalah Today and host the largest website on Kabbalah, www.kabbalah.info, in over 30 languages.
+We host the largest website on Kabbalah, www.kabbalah.info, in over 30 languages.
 The site contains the web’s largest Kabbalah resource: books, articles, films, lessons, and lectures on Kabbalah.
 All the material is available to the public free of charge.

 In recent years we have established a film production company to produce educational films, lessons, and lectures aired daily on cable and satellite TV in Israel and all over the world.
 The content is produced at the center in Petah Tiqwa, Israel, which is also home to the Bnei Baruch Kabbalah Education Center (Beit Kabbalah L’Am in Hebrew), our lecture hall.
 The Bnei Baruch Kabbalah Education Center is host to a variety of courses on Kabbalah.

-Among the most successful programs of the Education Center are its free online Kabbalah courses in English and Russian (www.kabacademy.com).
-Additionally, we closely collaborate with numerous international research institutions.
+Additionally, we have collaborated with numerous international research institutions.
 As part of this activity, we have been invited to join the World Wisdom Council (WWC), headed by Prof. Ervin Laszlo, who was nominated for the Nobel Prize in 2004 and 2005.

 In recent years we have participated in several international events.
 Among the locations we have appeared in are San Francisco, Tokyo, Arosa (Switzerland), Düsseldorf (Germany), and Monterrey (Mexico).
 The goal in all these events was to circulate the knowledge contained within the wisdom of Kabbalah and share it with humanity at large.